AlaskaAirlines/WC-Generator/util/auroMigrate.md

 1. Path to the newly created directory `{ String }`
 1. `--no-demo` flag `{ Boolean }`

 For example.
-Migrating from a legacy repo, `auro-flight`, assuming that both repos are in the same root directory, and the new repo is named `auro-flight`, the command would be the following:
+Migrating from a legacy repo, `flight`, assuming that both repos are in the same root directory, and the new repo is named `auro-flight`, the command would be the following:

 ```
 $ auroMigrate flight auro-flight